canonical/kernel-docs/docs/how-to/respin.md

 These are the steps to respin a kernel, with examples from a previous `2025.01.13` respin of the `noble:linux-gke` kernel due to a late-cycle decision to revert a patchset.

 ## 1. Create a respin Jira card
+The Jira card is used to keep track of the kernels that are being respun.

 ```{attention}
 Only one person peforms this step.
 If you already have a Jira card, note the respin number in the card (see Note at the end of this step) and skip this step.